cs107e/cs107e.github.io/labs/lab4/lab.md

        0: e3a0d902    mov sp, #32768  ; 0x8000
        4: ebfffffe    bl  0 <cstart>

-Note that branch at location 4.
+Note the branch at location 4.

 The *branch and link* instruction `bl` branches to location 0.
 Is 0 the address of `cstart`?